-Dr. Moore is a residency-trained medical optometrist with a focus on comprehensive ocular health care (including diabetic eye disease, macular degeneration and dry eye syndrome) and contact lens exams (including soft lenses, RGP lenses and scleral lenses).
-Dr. Moore is also trained and interested in low vision care and disorders of binocular vision, including double vision or other visual manifestations of traumatic brain injury, including trouble reading and sensitivity to light.
+Dr. Moore is a residency-trained medical optometrist focusing on comprehensive ocular health care (including diabetic eye disease, glaucoma, macular degeneration, and dry eye syndrome) and contact lens exams (including soft and RGP lenses).
+Dr. Moore is also trained and interested in low vision care and binocular vision disorders, including double vision and other traumatic brain injury visual manifestations.

-While in optometry school, Dr. Moore served as President of the National Optometric Student Association, which performs glaucoma screenings in underserved communities of Columbus, Ohio.
-Dr. Moore also served on the board for Students Volunteer Optometric Services to Humanity (SVOSH) with which she helped to collect and sort donated eyeglasses from Lions Clubs and traveled to Toliman, Guatemala to perform eye exams.
+While in optometry school, Dr. Moore served as President of the National Optometric Student Association, which performs glaucoma screenings in underserved communities.
+Dr. Moore also served on the board for Students Volunteer Optometric Services to Humanity (SVOSH).
+She helped collect and sort donated eyeglasses from Lions Clubs and traveled to Toliman, Guatemala, to perform eye exams.

 - Comprehensive Eye Exams

 - Post-Surgical Care